processity/dreamhouse-audicity/TUTORIAL.md

 As you know, there is a trigger for Property which creates and keeps the Campaign record in sync.
 With a little more instrumentation and a small change to the Campaign UI, we can get a much richer picture of these Property save transactions.

 <!--
-TODO: Complete this section with architecture details about Audicity
+TODO: Complete this section with architecture details about Processity Data History
-## Optional Reading on Audicity Architecture, Tracing, Spans, ASEs, etc.
+## Optional Reading on Processity Data History Architecture, Tracing, Spans, ASEs, etc.

 Section on About ASE’s and a bit about observability and how a “span” correlates to a transaction.

 [Note: just had a thought how I could introduce a potential race condition where the trigger attempted to auto-update the “Listed” flag on Property…must investigate.]

-[would like section in here explaining how Audicity works at a high level.
+[would like section in here explaining how Processity Data History works at a high level.
 Confining it to its own section means we could cue the learner to skip and come back if they wanted to.
 Alternatively, we could have a white paper or article that describes this that we summarize here and point them to.]
 -->

-## Expanding the Audicity Tracking Footprint
+## Expanding the Processity Data History Tracking Footprint

 With the Property record tracking in place, we now want to get a more full picture of everything that happens with the property record is created or updated.
 Since we know the Campaign record is being affected, we can start by doing the setup for that object.
 Remember the steps are: